dpkrepo/WindowsAdministration/README.md

-## What is Windows Administration?
+# What is Windows Administration?
 Windows administration is managing and maintaining Windows operating systems, wherether its in your homelab or in a business or enterprise environment.

-## What are basic responsibilities of a Windows administrator?
+# What are basic responsibilities of a Windows administrator?

-### User and Account Management:
+## User and Account Management:
 Creating, modifying, and deleting user accounts, and managing permissions and access controls.
+### PowerShell Script for generating Bulk Users from NameList

 ### System Monitoring and Maintenance:
 Monitoring system performance, scheduling tasks, and ensuring that hardware and software are functioning correctly.